 CFS 202 Advanced Culinary Techniques Introduction to meat, game, poultry and seafood identification, structure, grading, fabrication and cooking methods.
 Emphasis is on COP (Center of the plate) items and presentation.
 Students will be working quickly and efficiently, without compromising safety or quality of food.
-(3)
+Prerequisite: CFS 105(3)

 CFS 203 Advance Culinary & Baking This advanced course builds upon theories, techniques, processes, and recipe development in the prerequisite courses.
 Preparation, production, and safety of special needs diets, cured foods, sausages, pates, advanced breads, pastries, and desserts.
 Emphasis on presentation, product quality, and proper techniques.
+Prerequisite: CFS 105 must be taken after or concurrently with CFS 202.
 (3)